joamjoamjoam/pixelStick/README.md

 Pixel Stick Project

-Pixel Stick Light Painting Clone using a custom python API to communicate with a raspberry pi to control leds for use in light painting.
+Pixel Stick Light Painting Clone using a custom python API and iOS Application to communicate with a raspberry pi to control leds for use in light painting.

 The original can be viewed here : https://www.youtube.com/watch?v=cKJwNNjqtck